Manoah Leide-Tedesco: Biography

 Leide-Tedesco conducted the New Chamber Symphony of New York City from 1932-1935.
 The first performances of his own compositions were broadcast during this time over the NBC chain from Rockefeller Center.
-He conducted orchestras for: NBC, CBS, Chicago Symphony, Baltimore Symphony, Orquesta Sinfonica (Mexico City), Czech Philharmonic, BBC, RAI Rome, West Germany Radio Corp., Koln, Grant Park Chicago.
+He conducted orchestras for: NBC, CBS, Chicago Symphony, Baltimore Symphony, Orquesta Sinfonica (Mexico City), Czech Philharmonic, BBC, RAI, Westdeutscher Rundfunk, Grant Park Music Festival.

 Leide-Tedesco first visited the United States in 1912 and became a U. S. citizen in 1932.
 Between 1935 and 1945, he served with the United States Government where he was Chairman of Cultural Programs for the Office of Education.
 He also held positions with the United States Department of State and the Institute of International Understanding.
 He lectured widely in the United States and Latin America and campaigned for fairer immigration laws and better integration of new immigrants.

 Throughout his life, Leide-Tedesco traveled the world collecting books, paintings, music and friends.
 Personal friends who corresponded frequently, and visited with him and his wife, Regina, in the artist community of Colorado Springs (1955-1981), included painters Emmanuel Glicenstein Romano, Alois Lecoque, and Paschal Quackenbush; musicians and composers Ernst Toch, Mario Castelnuovo-Tedesco (no relation), Rafael Kubelík, Karel Jirák, and operatic singer Rosa Raisa; as well as his good friend Albert B. Sabin, developer of the oral polio vaccine.